CA-pture your moment as a Community Advisor

 You will be required to attach a resumé and cover letter to your online application.
 Please have those ready before you start.

-The resumé you provide should be similar in format to this sample higher education resumé from Career Services.
+The resumé you provide should be similar in format to this sample higher education resumé (PDF) from Career Services.

 There are two individual interviews lasting 30 minutes back-to-back.